ce-nationalwest-team1/containerized-sterling-labs/Containerized-Sterling-B2Bi-Lab-2/b2bi-lab-day-2.md

 0.1 (login to Openshift)

-0.2 (look at the different namespaces/projects - db2, mq, b2bi - that were deployed)
+0.2 (look at the different namespaces/projects - db2, mq, app - that were deployed)

 0.3 (go to db2 and mq namespaces one at a time and look at running pods, services for each)

-0.4 (go to b2bi namespace and show running pods, secrets (show db credentials), services, routes)
+0.4 (go to app namespace and show running pods, secrets (show db credentials), services, routes)

-0.5 (in routes, click on b2bi route to bring it up on browser)
+0.5 (in routes, click on app route to bring it up on browser)

 ---